WQHN

 WQHN (100.9 FM, "The Promise FM") is a radio station in East Jordan, Michigan.
 Broadcasting a Christian format, the station is owned by Northern Christian Radio.

 History

 WQHN began broadcasting on June 25, 1989 with the call sign WIZY.
-Originally owned by Interlochen Center for the Arts, the station changed its call sign to WICV on August 11, 2003.
+Interlochen Center for the Arts acquired the license for WIZY from Gretchen E. Millich, a broadcaster, journalist and attorney who held the original construction permit.
+Millich never built the station, but instead donated the license to Interlochen.
+Interlochen then changed its call sign to WICV on August 11, 2003.
 The station was an affiliate of Interlochen Public Radio's "Classical IPR" network.

 Effective March 26, 2018, Interlochen Center for the Arts sold WICV to Northern Christian Radio for $150,000, and the station picked up the new owner's "The Promise FM" Christian programming.
 The station's call sign was changed to WQHN the same day.